-Zach Tatum is married to wife Amanda and is the father of three beautiful kids.
+Zach Tatum is married to wife Amanda and is the father of four beautiful kids.
 He has been involved with DSACO since November 2008.
 Zach was born and raised in the Moore/SW OKC area, and has been a Home Builder/Architectural Designer since 2001.
 He has an associate degree in business from OCCC.
 He currently serves on the Southwest OKC Home Builders Association & Central Home Builders Association boards and committee.